Artist coaching services

 - Pricing: 1500 USD to 5000 USD package, 6 months to 1 year

-- Specialty: Time management, creativity, confidence, stay focused
+- Speciality: Time management, creativity, confidence, stay focused

 - Motto: Minding your art business